Phonics

 Daily Phonics Sessions

-Every day your child will be taught Phonics.
+In Key Stage one, your child will be taught phonics every day.
 It is a fun, practical and interactive session that teaches the skills all children require to become good readers and writers.

 The reading, including the teaching of systematic, synthetic phonics, is taught from the beginning of Reception.
 Words are made up from small units of sound called phonemes.
 Phonics teaches children to be able to listen carefully and identify the phonemes that make up each word.
 This helps children to read words and to spell words using the corresponding written version (known as the graphemes).
 The children will then progress onto digraphs (two graphemes making one sound - th, ch, ng) and trigraphs (three graphemes making one sound '-igh', '-ure').